-- 1. All thesis students must pass the written biology entrance exam with a score of 70% or higher in the first semester of enrollment.
+- All thesis students must pass the written biology entrance exam with a score of 70% or higher in the first semester of enrollment.
 Students have two chances to pass the exam.
-If a student does not pass the exam in the second attempt, he/she must switch to the non-thesis masters degree option. - 2.
-All thesis students must have a thesis advisor. - All thesis students must choose a thesis committee consisting of the thesis advisor and two faculty members from the department.
+If a student does not pass the exam in the second attempt, he/she must switch to the non-thesis master's degree option. - All thesis students must have a thesis advisor. - All thesis students must choose a thesis committee consisting of the thesis advisor and two faculty members from the department.
 Additional committee members from other departments or institutions may sit on the committee with approval of the thesis advisor and/or graduate coordinator. - 4.
 All thesis students must pass an oral exam in front of a committee consisting of the thesis committee and one or more additional faculty members from the department by the end of the second semester.
 Students have two chances to pass the exam.
-If the student does not pass the exam in the second try, he/she must switch to the non-thesis masters degree option. - 5.
-All thesis students must complete thirty hours of approved courses in Biological Sciences, including six hours of Thesis (GBIO 770), Professional Aspects of Biology (691), and up to three additional hours of Seminar (GBIO 691) with grades of B or better, at least 12 hours in courses numbered 600 or higher (or 50% of the total course work), not more than 10 hours of transfer credit, and not more than two hours of Research Problems (GBIO 660).
+If the student does not pass the exam in the second try, he/she must switch to the non-thesis master's degree option. - 5.
+All thesis students must complete thirty hours of approved courses in Biological Sciences, including six hours of Thesis (GBIO 770), GBIO 601 Professional Aspects of Biology, and one or more hours (up to four) of GBIO 691 Graduate Seminar with grades of B or better, at least 12 hours in courses numbered 600 or higher (or 50% of the total course work), not more than 10 hours of transfer credit, and not more than two hours of Research Problems (GBIO 660).
 All credits earned in the graduate degree program must be completed within six years with a cumulative grade point average of 3.0 in all graduate work pursued and not more than 6 hours with grades of C in the degree plan (grades below C are not acceptable for graduate credit).
-All coursework must be approved by the thesis advisor and graduate coordinator. - 6.
-All thesis students are expected to gain teaching experience while in the program. - 7.
+All course work must be approved by the thesis advisor and graduate coordinator. - 6.
+All thesis students are expected to gain teaching experience while in the program.
+Biology Teaching Assistants are required to take GBIO 600 each of their first two semesters (maximum two hours credit).
+This requirement may only be reduced with the consent of the graduate coordinator and the Department Head. - 7.
 All thesis students are required to present an oral defense of their thesis that demonstrates independent research and competency in scholarly activity.
 The thesis must be approved by the student's thesis committee. - 8.
 Requirements for awarding of the degree include the recommendation of the student's thesis committee, the Graduate Coordinator, the Department Head, and the Dean of Research and Graduate Studies, and completion of necessary paperwork including, but not limited to, the Degree Plan, the Application for Candidacy, and the Application for Graduation.

-More detailed information on all of these requirements is listed on the Departmental webpage.
+More detailed information on all of these requirements is listed on the Departmental web page.

-REQUIREMENTS FOR DEGREE (NON- THESIS OPTION)
+REQUIREMENTS FOR DEGREE (NON-THESIS OPTION)